SlalomRutherford/template/README.md

 - Maintain a clean and organized build.gradle file.
 - Create and share useful run configs specific to your project.
 - Use gradle tools such as Gradle's tab in IntelliJ or its CLI tool ensure nothing is broken during a complete build process before committing.
-- When pushing to master make sure to incrememnt the project version in build.gradle
+- When pushing to master make sure to incrememnt the project version in gradle.properties

 # Project Structure
 ---